 These statistics is based on the administrative data, including data on the mandatory contribution of retirement savings by the private and non-pensionable public sectors and data on the contribution of social security insurance from various agencies.
-The data focus only on the citizen for whom the wage is the main or sole source of income, and does not cover those paid under non-standard employment, including own-account workers and unpaid family workers.
+The data focus only on the citizen formal employees and does not cover employed persons fall under non-standard employment, including own-account workers and unpaid family workers.